will-byrne-hp/find/docs/widgets-dev-docs.md

 The key for the object property (`SunburstWidget`) is the name used in the configuration file to refer to this widget.
 The constructor property should be the Backbone View constructor for the widget view.
 Widgets should be written in a separate file and loaded via [Require.js][requirejs] into the regitstry.

 #### HTML and Layout
 The layout of the widgets is very simple.
-Each widget has a title (optional) and a content div, these use `display: flex` flex so if there is no title then the content will expand to take up 100% of the height.
+Each widget has a title (optional) and a content div, these use `display: flex` so if there is no title then the content will expand to take up 100% of the height.
 For the purposes of widget development the only element of consequence is the widget content div, this is passed to view from the abstract widget view as `$content` and is available after calling the render method on the widget abstract view.
 For example:
 ```javascript
 Widget.prototype.render.apply(this);
 this.$content.html(someHtml);